-Capstone
+CTE535 Marketing Capstone

-Students apply Horticulture and Plant

-Bioscience knowledge and skills in a more

-comprehensive and authentic way.

-Capstones are project/problem-based learning

-opportunities that occur both in and away from

-school.
-Under supervision of the school and

-through partnerships, students combine

-classroom learning with work experience to

-benefit themselves and others.
-These can take

-the form of mentorship employment,

-cooperative education, apprenticeships and
+Students will apply knowledge, attitudes and skills that were learned in a Business and Administrative Services program in a more comprehensive and authentic way in this capstone course.
+Capstones often include project-based /problem-based learning opportunities that occur both in and away from school.
+Under supervision of the school and through community partnerships, students may combine classroom learning with work experience.
+This course can be delivered through a variety of delivery methods including cooperative education or apprenticeship.